HIP TO GABLE LOFT CONVERSIONS

 One of the most common types of Loft Conversion we design are what is known as "Hip to Gable Loft Conversions".
-For owners of semi detached or end of terrace houses this type of Loft Conversion often represents the best option available due to the large amount of usable space that is created inside the Loft.
+For owners of detached, semi detached or end of terrace houses this type of Loft Conversion often represents the best option available due to the large amount of usable space that is created inside the Loft.

 On this page we have the answers to a few of the most common questions we are asked about Hip to Gable Loft Conversions and a few sample Planning Drawings for you to look at.
 If you are interested in having us draw up some Loft Plans for your Hip to Gable Loft Conversion please get in touch!

 EXISTING HIPPED ROOF